expln/metamath-lamp/docs/guide.md

 user guide (tutorial) and a reference guide.
 We'll begin with a "quick start"
 (a brief introduction on how to start and use metamath-lamp).
-This will be followed by a user guide, basically a sequence of worked examples showing how to use the tool (starting with a proof that two plus two equals four).
+This will be followed by a user guide / tutorial, which is primarily a sequence of worked examples showing how to use the metamath-lamp tool
+(starting with a proof that two plus two equals four).
 The rest of this guide is a reference guide, explaining the various parts of the user interface.